Crimson Quill’s Appraisal #493

 “I do not do animal acts.
 I do not do S&M or any variations of that particular bent, no water sports either.
 I will not shave my pussy, no fist fucking and absolutely no coming in my face.
 I get $2000 a day and I do not work without a contract.”

 Before long we are introduced to the colorful world of studio pornography and it is here that we first meet skin flick queen Holly Body (played by Griffith, who just so happens to be the daughter of one of Hitchcock’s top pieces of totty Tippi Hedren).
 To make things even more surreal, Frankie Goes To Hollywood are also on-hand to shoot their new promo video.
 It’s the kind of ludicrous move that most filmmakers would never even dream of but, within the particularly yielding parameters of Body Double, it’s simply par-for-the-course.
-The interactions between a rejuvenated slicked back Jake and the bodacious Holly are pure nitroglycerine and, the moment when she reveals what she is and isn’t prepared to do on set, surprisingly poignant.
+The interactions between a rejuvenated slicked back Jake and the bodacious Holly are pure nitroglycerin and, the moment when she reveals what she is and isn’t prepared to do on set, surprisingly poignant.

 As it twists and turns like a python on a snake board towards a “gotcha” conclusion so totally out of left field that it’s almost in another state entirely, De Palma ensures that we are in it right up to our necks.
 Moreover, as vampire’s kisses go, we could do a lot worse than a puckered Wassan.
 He proves the ideal nobody and is the kind of average schmuck that Hitchcock used to love throwing into increasingly precarious situations.
-He’s also effortlessly loveable, despite any questionable nocturnal habits, and in fact as a direct result of them.
+He’s also effortlessly lovable, despite any questionable nocturnal habits, and in fact as a direct result of them.
 As his resolve begins to flag, so does our own, and every hazardous step he takes closer to solving the mystery, is a step we take together.

 De Palma had recently made a social commentary with Scarface and Body Double is him returning to what made the seventies such a flush period for him.
 There are few films more suspense-filled and, fewer still, so consistently gratifying on so many different levels.
 We have a Hitchcockian thriller, with a dash of Russ Meyer, a dash of Driller Killer, and topped off with a smattering of John Landis.
 Truly there is no other film quite like it and, when you consider that De Palma is playing the straight homage card unapologetically, true originality is quite the coup.